swflynn/N-DOF/quasi_src/main/README.md

 ### compile.sh:
 Bash compile script for running the code as is.
 At terminal simply use `$ bash compile.sh` to generate an executable for the script

-## User Inputs:
-The user should choose values for the following: d, Vmax, Nsobol, and IFLAG